carlosdevelops/Batch-Organizer-/README.md

-# Batch script to organize a folder by File extension
+# Batch script to organize a folder by file extension
 # Click before.png and after.png to see example